 Blancpain X Fathoms

-Blancpain has just introduced what they claim to be the most high performance mechanical dive watch in the world.
-The X Fathoms is not the deepest diver in the world, not even close, but it does have a number of professional diving features that make their claim plausible.
+Blancpain has just introduced what they claim to be the most high-performance mechanical dive watch in the world.

 The case measures a massive 55.62 mm in diameter and is made of titanium that has been satin brushed.
 But don't worry about the size, as this watch is not as much about form as it is about function, its a diver for professionals.
 The case back has an amorphous metal membrane that is part of the mechanical depth gauge mechanism.